Opinion | As the Trump disaster gets worse, a new political theory helps explain it

 The Times notes that all this is “threatening to choke the recovery and push the country back into a recessionary spiral,” potentially inflicting untold “long-term damage” on workers and businesses alike.

 Worse, supplemental unemployment benefits are set to expire.
-While Trump has made noises about a deal with Democrats, there’s no telling whether they’ll be renewed — or whether Congress will offer other economic assistance — at anything commensurate with the urgency of the moment.
+While Trump has made noises about a deal with Democrats, there’s no telling whether they’ll be renewed — or whether Congress will offer other economic assistance — at any speed commensurate with the urgency of the moment.

-All this traces directly back in part to Trump’s insistence that the economy is roaring back to greatness (on his reelection schedule).
-Trump continues urging speedy reopenings — downplaying social-distancing and mask-wearing, and even insisting we herd as many children back into schools as possible — to bolster that narrative, which itself undercuts the likelihood of a sufficient economic package.
+All this traces back in part to Trump’s original inaction — the refusal to act for crucial lost weeks, the failure to mobilize private-sector manufacturing of needed equipment — and now to his insistence that the economy is roaring back to greatness (on his reelection schedule).

+Trump continues urging speedy reopenings — downplaying social distancing and mask-wearing, and even insisting we herd as many children back into schools as possible — to bolster that narrative, which itself undercuts the likelihood of a sufficient economic package.

 The devotion to that story line is surely complicating local responses in numerous ways.
 And as the new “executive underreach” paper points out, all this can be understood as a manifestation of illiberal, anti-democratic impulses.